tomahim/tensorflow-image-classification/README.md

 https://www.tensorflow.org/install/install_windows#id=installing_with_anaconda (example for windows)

 This repo may also use [TFLearn](http://tflearn.org/getting_started/) which is a Python library on top of Tensorflow and provide High-level API usage.
+It also provides a lot of [examples](http://tflearn.org/examples/).

 #### Pre-requirements for using GPU with Tensorflow